apertus-open-source-cinema/axiom-beta-rest-api/README.md

 ## Current Tasks
 - Working on client.go App for getting connection with the daemon server.
-- Understanding docker to run the application in a docker container.
+- Understanding docker to _build_ the application in a docker container.